Flooristics, LLC

 3. Large drums apply the print film layer right onto the backing

-5. The product is cured in an oven and bonded with heat and pressure
+5. Manufacturers cure the product in an oven and bond it with heat and pressure.

 6. Final inspection and approval to ensure quality before shipping

 The design possibilities are endless with this type of manufacturing process, so more and more customers are seeing the beautiful results and demanding it for their own needs.
-The rotogravure manufacturing method is the most common one used to make residential vinyl floors and the results speak for themselves.
+Manufacturers most commonly use the rotogravure manufacturing method to make residential vinyl floors, and the results speak for themselves.

 Filed Under: Resilient Tagged With: printing vinyl flooring, rotogravure, rotogravure manufacturing, rotogravure printing, vinyl floor printing, vinyl rotogravure